plot-network/plotbridge-website/content/activities/crosspb.md

 -   2000 XCC and 20000 PBP for the first place,
 -   1000 XCC and 10000 PBP for the second place,
--   1000 XCC and 10000 PBP for the 3rd place
--   500 XCC and 5000 PBP will be awarded for the first place,
+-   500 XCC and 5000 PBP will be awarded for the  3rd place,
 -   300 XCC and 3000 PBP will be awarded for the 4th to 10th place.

 **Prize distribution:**